nathenharvey/customink.github.com/README.markdown

 7\.
 Publish

-Ask Tien if you need to be added as a collaborator to the heroku app
+Ask Nathen if you need to be added as a collaborator to the heroku app

     gem install heroku
-    git remote add heroku git@heroku.com:engineerink.git
+    git remote add heroku git@heroku.com:customink-technology.git
     git push heroku master

-See your new article published at http://engineerink.heroku.com
+See your new article published at http://technology.customink.com

 ## Resources
 * [Octopress Docs](http://octopress.org/docs)